ProjectAthenia/elm/UPGRADE.md

 To upgrade from previous version of Athenia please check each version number listed below step by step.

+## 0.11.0

+Another minor one.
+This one adds a new boolean decoder to `src/elm/Utilities/ModelHelpers.elm`

 ## 0.10.1

 Small little wording change, "src/elm/Components/CRUD/ModelForm.elm" update success message changed.